docker/docs/docker-for-mac/osxfs.md

 * Close events
 * Unmount events (see <a href="osxfs.md#mounts">Mounts</a>)

 Some events may be delivered multiple times.
-Events are not delivered for bind mounts from symlinks (notably `/tmp` will not deliver inotify events but `/private/tmp` will).
 These limitations do not apply to events between containers, only to those events originating in OS X.

 ### Mounts